 Those athletes diagnosed with EAH had a few things in common: they weighed more than their competitors; participated in shorter training programs before the marathon; and took 5-6 hours more to complete the race.
 Rather than focusing on the heat as a factor in dehydration and EAH, the researchers determined that avoiding overhydration and avoiding becoming dehydrated were the best tactics to prevent sodium imbalances—basically, balancing yourself—and not relying on electrolyte supplements.

 Drinking at regularly timed intervals did not reduce the risk of dehydration.
 The authors of the study feel that listening to thirst signals and not drinking past the point of feeling bloated or nauseous are key takeaways from their study.
+If you're an athlete, make sure to speak to a qualified healthcare practitioner about how you can best stay hydrated.

 Grant S. Lipman, Patrick Burns, Caleb Phillips, Jacob Jensen, Colin Little, Carrie Jurkiewicz, Bryan Jarrett, Anne Walker, Nicky Mansfield, Brian J. Krabak.
 Effect of Sodium Supplements and Climate on Dysnatremia During Ultramarathon Running.
 Clinical Journal of Sport Medicine, 2020; 1 DOI: 10.1097/JSM.0000000000000832